ninmonkey/ninMonkQuery-examples/FunctionParameters/pq/readme.Test-Nested-LibFunctions-For-Completion.md

 - Sometimes a test didn't seem to be 100% reproducible.
   - Future tests with invalidated caches
   - New tests using saved files, *after* fully running `apply`.
 Not just refreshing / saving.
+- Investigate whether both are limited to purely parsing the AST, or, whether the PBI version has some state info that it reads from.
 - Experiment with VsCode Settings:

 ```json